Present Your Research at RDD Europe 2025

 Michael Pangestu

-Experimental Investigation of the Fluid and Droplet Dynamics of a Soft Mist Inhaler
+Experimental Investigation of the Air and Droplet Dynamics of a Soft Mist Inhaler

 Lucas Silva